 As you drive up Cave Creek Road and pass through the arid desert landscape, you’ll eventually find yourself in a town full of colorful vintage shops and cafes.
 You’ll also eventually become surrounded by dive bars, each one boasting the best food and strongest drinks.
 It’s very important that you drive past them and turn right into Harold’s Cave Creek Corral.
 You can’t miss it; it has the biggest sign out front and looks the most authentic.
 The drive out to Harold’s Corral is a clue to the atmosphere you’ll find at the cowboy bar and restaurant.
 Harrold's usually houses a relaxed but colorful crowd who seem to know each other and yet accept everyone as family — especially if you’re a Steelers fan.
 You can get traditional cowboy dishes (meaning countless types of steaks and other various red meats).
 There's also an in-house popcorn machine.
 After dark, Harold’s turns into a haven for those looking to two-step their troubles away.

-Carlsbad Tavern, named to sound like Carlsbad Caverns National Park in southern New Mexico, has a brunch, dinner, happy hour, and late-night menu for those to enjoy their genuine New Mexico grub at nearly any hour.
+Carlsbad Tavern3313 North Hayden Road, ScottsdaleCarlsbad Tavern, named to sound like Carlsbad Caverns National Park in southern New Mexico, has a brunch, dinner, happy hour, and late-night menu for those to enjoy their genuine New Mexico grub at nearly any hour.
 Street tacos and green chile mac and cheese are available till 2 a.m. just a three-minute drive or 20-minute walk from Old Town Scottsdale.
 If you're more of a morning person, brunch is available at 10 a.m. on Saturdays and Sundays.
 Carlsbad Tavern has textbook New Mexican food — machaca red chile enchiladas, carne adovada, green chile burritos — but with some Scottsdale flair.
-Example, the brunch menu has a build-your-own Bloody Mary option and avocado toast, while entrees include Maine lobster enchiladas and New York carne asada.
+For example, the brunch menu has a build-your-own Bloody Mary option and avocado toast, while entrees include Maine lobster enchiladas and New York carne asada.

 Topo301 North Gilbert Road, Gilbert

 A place like Topo looks like it should be neighboring an old rest stop along Route 66 in northern Arizona, but instead, it’s found among the many dining options along Gilbert Road in the Heritage District.
 But that does not take away its charm.
-Topped with the didn’t-take-to-be-iconic gopher, Topo’s small, standalone structure and walk-up window looks like something that should be listed on Roadside America (we’re waiting).
+Topped with the didn’t-take-to-be-iconic gopher, Topo’s small, standalone structure and walk-up window look like something that should be listed on Roadside America (we’re waiting).
 The menu is tight and cashless, offering two types of burritos, two types of elote, and some soft serve.
 But menu items are still next level — like the prickly pear soft serve with lime dip and Mexican Coke.
 And while it may feel like a road trip to some of you to even get to Gilbert, that only adds to the experience.